Back to search

 The checklist crosses midnight and only appears on part of its intended window.

 Checklists that span from late evening into early morning (for example, 9:00 PM to 3:00 AM) may not appear correctly as a single checklist, since the time window crosses the midnight boundary.
 The observed workaround in customer stores is to split the coverage into two checklists: one ending at 11:59 PM on the current day, one starting at 12:00 AM for the early morning hours.
-[VERIFY: confirm with Dan or CS before publishing.
-The midnight behavior has not been formally verified.]

 Related articles